simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Jun 13 2025 2110 UTC.

-Radio Blackout Forecast for Jun 13-Jun 15 2025
+Radio Blackout Forecast for Jun 14-Jun 16 2025

-              Jun 13        Jun 14        Jun 15
+              Jun 14        Jun 15        Jun 16
 R1-R2           40%           40%           40%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts all three days.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 14-16 Jun.

 ```